 Price, per person

-Flights (Euro Traveller) with British Airways (Airbus 319); a vaporetto pass for the duration of the tour; travel by private motoscafo between the airport and hotel; hotel accommodation as described below; breakfasts; 3 dinners with wine, water, coffee; all admissions; all tips; all taxes; a donation of £100 to the Venice in Peril Fund; the services of the lecturer and tour manager.
+flights (Euro Traveller) with British Airways (Airbus 319); a vaporetto pass for the duration of the tour; travel by private motoscafo between the airport and hotel; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; a donation of £100 to the Venice in Peril Fund; the services of the lecturer and tour manager.

 Hotel Palazzo Sant’Angelo: a 4-star hotel in an excellent location on the Grand Canal near Campo Sant’Angelo and the Rialto Bridge.
 Single rooms are doubles for sole use.